GoGo Logo of A Phone

 Yogurt parfait with berries

-This parfait is a super easy snack filled with some of the best food choices for seniors.
-The yogurt is rich in protein, while the berries offer antioxidants critical for senior nutrition and health.
-Try different variations of berries and granola to keep this recipe fresh and exciting.
+This parfait is a simple snack loaded with some of the best food choices for seniors.
+Greek yogurt provides protein, calcium and probiotics; berries offer antioxidants and fiber; granola supplies whole grains.

 Ingredients